-The first, and probably the biggest annoyance, is I write in Markdown.
-While it is possible to use Markdown with Squarespace, the service only supports a very basic implementation, which means adding nice touches like fancy looking footnotes requires both implementing awkward hacks, and converting your posts to HTML before adding them to the site.
+The first, and probably the biggest annoyance – I write in Markdown.
+While it is possible to use Markdown with Squarespace, the service only supports a very basic implementation, which means adding simple things like footnotes requires both implementing awkward hacks, and converting your posts to HTML before adding them to the site.
 Both of which undermine one of the platforms major selling point – i.e., ease of use.
 Further awkwardness is encountered when working with images in your posts.

-Delivering mixed content blog posts is one thing, and to date I have been willing to persevere with it, but the most vexing side-effect of that is the way it pushes me to do so much of my work for this site on my Mac.
-Don’t get me wron, I love working on the Mac, but these days I am doing more and more serious work on the iPad Pro, and I want to be able to manage the site on the go.
+Delivering mixed content blog posts is one thing, but the most vexing side-effect of that is the way it pushes me to do so much of my work for this site on my Mac.
+Don’t get me wrong, I love working on the Mac, but these days I am doing more and more serious work on the iPad Pro, and I want to be able to manage the site on the go.
 Sure enough, Squarespace has an app for creating and managing your posts on an iPad, but it has some bothersome problems.
 First, the images problem is made worse by the fact that the app considers those mixed content posts to have complex layouts.
 If you edit posts that have images placed alongside or wrapped by text, it will collapse their layout so the images are at best inserted between paragraphs – the images are then increased in size to fit the margins.
 The app will warn you before doing this, but if it happens you have little choice but to return to the Mac.
 You can of course access the web editor on the iPad, but it is designed for precision use with a mouse, so you are asking for trouble trying to use it with a touch interface.

 Unlike WordPress, there is no longer a posting API for Squarespace, meaning the only way you can use a third-party editor for composing your blog posts is cut and paste.
 This applies to working on macOS just as much as it does to iOS, but it provides nothing like the same degree of difficulty.
 Crafting a Workflow, or a similar process in Editorial or 1Writer on the iPad will allow you to manage the Markdown to HTML problem, but the app’s integration with the iOS share sheet is poor, so you are still left with cut and paste at the end of it – and that is before you get to the images.
 It is true that you can just simplify things, and working with simple layouts in the app does work well enough.